viveknaskar/cloud-dataflow-with-memorystore/README.md

 ```
   sinter firstname:<firstname> lastname:<lastname> dob:<dob> postalcode:<post-code>
 ```
-6) Check with individual entry using the below command
+6) Check with individual entry using the below command to get the guid
 ```
   smembers firstname:<firstname>
 ```